cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 standalone application or integrated with simulators, sensor interfaces, and models of all fidelities.

-Physiology Engine high-level objectives include:
+Original BioGears high-level objectives include:
 -   Create a publicly available physiology research platform that enables accurate and consistent simulated physiology across training applications